-1. Host a vegetarian supper club.
+1. Host a vegan or vegetarian supper club.
 Plan and serve a three-course meal for residents.

-2. Run a tasting session of veg*n foods: for example vegan ice cream, vegan cheese, plant milks, faux meat products, tofu, or hummus and veggie dips.
+2. Run a tasting session of veg*n foods, such as vegan ice cream, vegan cheese, plant milks, faux meat products, tofu, or hummus and veggie dips.
 You could even make score cards and pick a winner at the end.

 4. If the weather is looking good, why not host a vegetarian picnic or BBQ?
 Here are some recipe ideas for you to try:

 5. Reminiscence: Whether vegetarian or not, many people have a favourite recipe or dish that just happens to be meat-free.
 Those that do consider themselves veg*n will likely enjoy being able to reminisce and share with others why they follow this lifestyle.
 You could even print photos of common vegetarian products from years gone by, or find old vegetarian cookbooks to help get people talking.

 Here’s an example of some products that one older vegetarian misses.